UN-GCPDS/bci-framework/README.md

 BCI-Framework comprises a graphical user interface (GUI) with a set of individual computational processes (distributed or in a single machine), that feed a visualization, serve a stimuli delivery, handle an acquisition, storage data, or stream a previous one (offline analysis).
 It has a built-in development environment and a set of libraries that the user can implement to create their specific functionality.

-A distributed processing tool, stimuli delivery, psychophysiological experiments designer and real-time data visualizations for OpenBCI.

-BCI-Framework is an open-source tool for the acquisition of EEG/EMG/ECG signals developed to work with OpenBCI’s Cyton board.
-The main core of this software lies on OpenBCI-Stream, a library designed to handle all the low-level hardware features and extend the hardware capabilities with high-level programming libraries.
-A distributed paradigm for data acquisition and streaming is available to be implemented.
-This approach stabilizes the sampling rate on non-real-time acquisition systems and consists on delegate the board handle to a dedicated environ and stream out the data in real-time.
-Write custom visualization for raw or processed time series and design custom neurophysiological experiments are the major features available in this application.

-In particular BCI-Framework comprises a graphical user interface (GUI) with a set of individual computational processes (distributed or in a single machine).
-Also, this application can feed a visualization, serve a stimuli delivery, handle an acquisition, storage data, or stream a previous one (offline analysis).
-Finally, it integrates a built-in development environment and a set of libraries that the user can implement to create their specific functionality.

 ![](https://github.com/UN-GCPDS/bci-framework/blob/master/docs/source/notebooks/images/readme.gif)